accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate time-synchronised media with subtitles on the screen.
 1. Check that the subtitles are
 	- relevant (all important audio information is present, including dialogue);
 	- correctly synchronised.
 If there is no delay between the spoken word and the appearance of the subtitles, the subtitles are correctly synchronised.
-The reference standard specifies that subtitles should appear within 100 ms of the [subtitle time stamp](glossaire.md#time-stamp).
+The reference standard specifies that subtitles should appear within 100 ms of the [caption time stamp](glossaire.md#time-stamp).
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}